DamarisSchulist/FHECorporateGovernance/README.md

 # Corporate Governance System

-A secure and private corporate governance solution for board resolutions using advanced FHE (Fully Homomorphic Encryption) technology.
+An advanced, secure, and privacy-preserving corporate governance solution for board resolutions using cutting-edge FHE (Fully Homomorphic Encryption) technology.
 This system ensures complete confidentiality in board voting while maintaining transparency and accountability in corporate decision-making processes.

 ## Live Application